 According to Logistics News, the analysts forecast a compound annual growth rate of 12.76% for the last-mile delivery service market in North America from 2018 to 2022.
 The analysis says that the last-mile services industry’s global market could reach over $53 Billion by 2027.

-Of course, with the advent of the Covid-19 pandemic and the subsequent stay-at-home orders, we have seen an explosion in demand of delivery services.
+Of course, with the advent of the Covid-19 pandemic and the subsequent stay-at-home orders, we have seen an explosion in demand for delivery services.
 This accelerated an existing trend towards digitization, online customer service, and the home delivery business’s advent.
 We see an accelerated downtrend for the retail / in-person experience and the delivery service business’s rise.

 The last trend is working for one of the big companies.
 Amazon is known for Amazon Prime; however, a lesser-known service they run is Amazon Flex, a platform where users can start a delivery service by delivering exclusively for Amazon.
 This article will not cover Amazon or its services and focus more on those readers who wish to start a business or courier delivery services of their own.